 - Hot glue gun

-– PVC Pipe cut a few inches taller than the tote
+- 3/4-inch diameter PVC Pipe cut about 12 inches taller than the tote

 - Tin snips